debug-ito/greskell/README.md

 specIO :: Spec
-specIO = specify "write and read graph properties" $ do (host, port) <- needEnvHostPort Want "GRESKELL_TEST_README" bracket (connect host port) close $ \client -> do
+specIO = specify "write and read graph properties" $ do -- Run this test only when we get host and port from the environment variables (host, port) <- needEnvHostPort Want "GRESKELL_TEST_README"

+  bracket (connect host port) close $ \client -> do
     -- Clear graph.
     drainResults =<< submit client (gDrop $. liftWalk $ sV' [] $ source "g") Nothing